kanik0/coinbasefs/README.md

 # Additional parameters
 - `currency_code`: The currency to use to express the value of Bitcoin (EUR/USD..).
 Default is EUR.
 - `margin`: This represents the acceptable loss you want to set, as a percentage of the maximum value reached by Bitcoin since the script has been launched.
 Default value is 15%.
 - `time_delay`: This tells the program how long to wait before updating the data again.
-Defaul is 15 seconds (going below 15 seconds is probably useless).
+Default is 15 seconds (going below 15 seconds is probably useless).